elliotclowes/learnt.me/Rules for Life.md

 ***

 Think of each of your beliefs as a brick.
-Ideally, your collection of beliefs should be organized like a short, wide wall.
+Ideally, your collection of beliefs should be organised like a short, wide wall.
 This way, if you find that one belief is incorrect, you can easily remove and replace it without affecting the overall structure.
 But many people structure their beliefs like a tall, narrow tower.
 In this case, removing a single belief might cause the entire structure to become unstable, as each belief is heavily dependent on the others.
-So they are reluctant to change any belief, knowing it might topple their entire belief system."
+So they are reluctant to change any belief, knowing it might topple their entire belief system.

 ### Health

 Don’t eat too much.
 Know the human who cooks your food.
 Avoid sugar and processed food.
 And focus on having lots of vegetables, plenty of fruit, fats from non-mammal flesh, wholegrain carbs, and make meat part of the meal, not the whole.
-Also, alcohol is far worse for you than you think.
+Alcohol is far worse for you than you think.

 Aside from that, all the rest is just details and only worth worrying about unless you’re doing the above *very* well.